FAQs

 Privatization

-Why is the Tender Offer to be implemented?
+Why was the Tender Offer to be implemented?

 While the Company was deliberating various management strategies to enhance its corporate value, the Company began to have discussions with Fujitsu Limited (“Fujitsu”) in response to Fujitsu’s plan to sell its Company Shares.
 The Company carefully deliberated various options, including maintaining its listing, and came to conclude that, by conducting the Tender Offer etc. for privatization with a Tender Offeror that is focused on JIC Capital, Ltd. (“JICC”) as a government-affiliated fund, which basically supports the Company’s business policy of focusing on capital investment and technological development in growth markets, the Company will be able to promote initiatives that contribute to enhancing corporate value from a medium- to long-term perspective, without being swayed by short-term fluctuations in business performance, as a partner for the Company to aim “Progress without Limits,” and since the Company is planning to execute the Tender Offer etc. with JICC as a partner, the Company will be able to make decisions more quickly than before, and promote measures such as the expansion of human capital, which is fundamental to the promotion of the Company’s business, which will contribute to future enhancement of corporate value.